What do you need to disclose when you decide it’s time to file for bankruptcy? One word says it all: Everything.

 Key facts to consider when filing for bankruptcy:

-At Martin Attorneys, our goal is to help you regain control of your finances.
-To set up a free first meeting with us, please call 479-872-5500.
+At Martin Attorneys, PA, our goal is to help you regain control of your finances.
+To set up a free first meeting with us, please contact us.